awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-applicationsettings.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `CampaignHook`  <a name="cfn-pinpoint-applicationsettings-campaignhook"></a>
 The settings for the AWS Lambda function to use by default as a code hook for campaigns in the application\.
-You can override these settings for a specific campaign\.
+To override these settings for a specific campaign, use the Campaign resource to define custom Lambda function settings for the campaign\.
 *Required*: No
 *Type*: [CampaignHook](aws-properties-pinpoint-applicationsettings-campaignhook.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)